Create your own customised inspiration map

 • How you are going to make this journey — your values

-• How this will contribute to you living a worthwhile life — and the actions you are taking to achieve that
+• How this will contribute to you living a worthwhile life

 • The key facts and quotes that inspire you to move forward each day

-• The people who can help you achieve your vision, and what they need to feel motivated and inspired
+• The people who can help you to achieve your vision, and what they need to feel motivated and inspired

 • How you will keep yourself centred, grounded, and connected with your priorities as you move forward

-Creating your own customised inspiration map will help you navigate this time of change better.
+Creating your own customised inspiration map will help you to navigate this time of change better.
 It is another way of becoming antifragile: able to use change to become stronger and more valuable

 Adapted from Inner Leadership: a framework and a set of tools for building inspiration in times of change.